reactive/data-client/docs/guides/custom-networking.md

 useful in environments that don't support it, like node and older browsers (Internet Explorer).
 Be sure to include it in any bundles that need it.

-This implementation is provided as a useful reference for building your own.
-For the most up-to-date implementation, see the [source on master](https://github.com/coinbase/rest-hooks/blob/master/packages/rest-hooks/src/resource/Resource.ts)

 <CodeBlock className="language-typescript">{ResourceSource}</CodeBlock>

 ## Superagent